100 Notable alumni of

 -

 Marianne Deborah Williamson is an American author, speaker, and political activist.
-She began her professional career as spiritual leader of the Church of Today, a Unity Church in Warren, Michigan.
+She began her professional career as a spiritual leader of the Church of Today, a Unity Church in Warren, Michigan.
 Williamson has written several self-help books, including A Return to Love: Reflections on the Principles of A Course in Miracles in 1992, which became a New York Times Best Seller.
-She was launched into prominence by Oprah Winfrey, being a frequent guest on her daytime talk show and becoming known as her "spiritual advisor".
+She rose to prominence through frequent appearances on Oprah Winfrey's show, and becoming known as her "spiritual advisor".

 -